-If the investigation does not find evidence to support the complaint, there will be no documentation concerning the complaint placed in the $\underline{r}\underline{R}$ espondent's file.
-When the investigation reveals a violation of the Policy, the incident and the discipline that is imposed on the \underline{R} respondent will be recorded in the $\underline{r}\underline{R}$ espondent's file.
+If the investigation does not find evidence to support the complaint, there will be no documentation concerning the complaint placed in the Respondent's file.
+When the investigation reveals a violation of the Policy, the incident and the discipline that is imposed on the Respondent will be recorded in the Respondent's file.

-If a person, in good faith, files a complaint that is not supported by evidence gathered during an investigation, that complaint will be dismissed, and no record of it will be put in the FRespondent's file.
+If a person, in good faith, files a complaint that is not supported by evidence gathered during an investigation, that complaint will be dismissed, and no record of it will be put in the Respondent's file.
 As long as the complaint was made in good faith, there will be no penalty to the person who complained, and no record in her or his file.

-In the rare event that the complaint was made in bad faith - in other words, the person makingit had absolutely no basis and deliberately and maliciously filed the complaint, the eComplainant will be disciplined and a record of the incident will be put in her or his file.
+In the rare event that the complaint was made in bad faith - in other words, the person making it had absolutely no basis and deliberately and maliciously filed the complaint, the Complainant will be disciplined and a record of the incident will be put in her or his file.
 Penalties for someone who complains in bad faith will be the same as for a case of discrimination or harassment (see Corrective Action) and will depend on the seriousness of the situation.